College Dialogues On Demand

-Ontario College Dialogues provide an opportunity for high school guidance counsellors to meet representatives from Ontario's colleges and get information on degree, diploma, certificate and apprenticeship programs, admissions, financial aid, graduate success, new college facilities and more.
+Ontario College Dialogues On Demand provides an opportunity for high school guidance counsellors to virtually meet representatives from Ontario's colleges and get information on degree, diploma, certificate and apprenticeship programs, admissions, financial aid, graduate success, new college facilities and more.

 Skills Ontario Competition

 The Skills Ontario Competition is Canada's largest skilled trades competition.
 Over 2,400 students vie for medals in 70 remarkably diverse contest areas, as a crowd of 35,000+ captivated visitors cheers them on.
 The competition offers a unique opportunity for students who are pursuing a career in the skilled trades to excel, rise above the crowd, and demonstrate their skills and their enthusiasm for their career choices to educators, family and friends.

 The Skills Ontario Competition offers many resources and insights into postsecondary options through the Career Exploration Showcase, where many of Ontario's colleges as well as ontariocolleges.ca have exhibit booths for students to visit.

 College Information Program (CIP)

 Throughout the fall, guidance and employment counsellors, high school students, adult students and potential learners from across Ontario have the opportunity to meet representatives from the province's colleges through the College Information Program (CIP).

 Every Monday in November, there will be four panel groups running simultaneously on Zoom, each made up of six to seven colleges.

 - A brief overview of the Ontario community college system

 - Highlights from each college on the panel